samwho/jarvis/README.md

 # Using the default jarvis-client

-The default jarvis-client is just an EventMachine keyboard listener.
+The default `./bin/jarvis-client` is just an EventMachine keyboard listener.
 It listens for keyboard input and then sends messages to the server every time you hit enter.

 To start music, use:

-    start
+    jarvis-client> start

 To stop music, use:

-    stop
+    jarvis-client> stop

 To load a new note generator use:

-    load GeneratorName
+    jarvis-client> load GeneratorName

 Replacing generator name for a class in the `./lib/jarvis/generators/` directory.